-What are the differences between the Great Barrier Reef and Mackay-Whitsunday report cards?
+Differences between Great Barrier Reef and regional report cards

 How does the geographical area of the Mackay-Whitsunday report card differ to the Mackay Whitsunday region in the GBR report card?